-The Ministry of Health and Seniors awards the Dr. Barbara Ball Public Health Scholarship annually to Bermudian students with proven financial need seeking careers or professional development in public health.
+The Ministry of Health awards the Dr. Barbara Ball Public Health Scholarship annually to Bermudian students with proven financial need seeking careers or professional development in public health.
 Students beginning to study public health and/or seeking to upgrade professional qualifications are eligible to apply.

 She worked briefly in the UK before returning to Bermuda in 1954 to devote her life to the needs of the downtrodden.
 The Government of Bermuda is honored to provide the scholarship to outstanding students entering the healthcare field.